ddgryaz/dotaStatsCLI/README.md

 ### FAQ

+* How can I find out my PLAYER ID?

+> At the moment, we do not know of any convenient ways to obtain a PLAYER ID.
+> You can find it out by searching on popular data aggregator sites
+> (which we use as data providers) - www.dotabuff.com or www.opendota.com.
+> When you find a player by nickname or game and go to his profile,
+> the address bar will have the following address: “PROVIDER.com/players/XXX/”,
+> where XXX is the PLAYER ID

 * Why is the data from different providers different, despite the same number of game matches?

 > Indeed, the data may vary, usually it is a small difference.